QuentinRa/blog.quentinra.dev/maths/graphs/index.md

 #### Breadth-first search

-A technique to search a vertex.
-We will progressively explore the neighbors of each vertex.
+A technique to explore a graph.
+We progressively explore the neighbors of each vertex until we have visited every vertex.

 **Algorithm**